anwitha344/VIT-Captcha-solver/README.md

 * **Type 1**: grey stroke noise.
 * **Type 2**: checkered grey background.

 To separate them, I wrote a script that examined the border pixel RGB values.
-If they were white, I marked the captcha as `T1`; if grey, as `T2`.
+If they were white, It marked the captcha as `T1`; if grey, as `T2`.
 This classification was stored in an additional CSV column.

 <img width="1280" height="516" alt="image" src="https://github.com/user-attachments/assets/dc33250b-b008-48a8-aff3-2c80ed894620" />